 IMF presented its review of the Finnish economy

-The IMF issues corresponding statements about all its member countries as part of its country monitoring.
+The IMF issues corresponding statements about all its member countries as part of its country monitoring activities.
 The IMF's visits to member countries are called Article IV Consultations, as they are required by Article IV of the IMF's Articles of Agreement.
-The statement is based on IMF experts’ own assessments and on discussions they have had with Finnish authorities, labour market organisations, financial institutions, research institutes and others.
+The statement is based on assessments by IMF experts and on discussions they have had with Finnish authorities, labour market organisations, financial institutions, research institutes and others.

-The IMF’s Executive Board will discuss the country report on Finland, along with separate reports on the Finnish labour market and financial markets early next year.
+The IMF’s Executive Board will discuss the country report on Finland and a separate report on the Finnish financial market early next year.